Treatments using your own cells to support tendon and cartilage repair

 Tendon cell therapy: for chronic tendon injuries

 Tenocytes are tendon cells.
 In tendon cell therapy, a small sample of healthy tendon is collected, and the tenocytes are grown in Orthocell’s laboratory.
-Once prepared, the cells are injected into the damaged tendon using ultrasound imaging to guide where the cells are implanted.

 Further, this treatment may not be suitable for everyone.
 A suitably qualified clinician will consider your age, medical history, allergies, current medicines, immune health, pregnancy or breastfeeding status, and the type and severity of your tendon injury before deciding whether it is appropriate for you.